arinmis/word-trainer-web-app/README.md

-# Which tasks web app perfom?
+# Which tasks web app perform?

 * Take words that will be used in the quiz
 * Select random word and shuffle it's characters